What is GDPR?

 The General Data Protection Regulation and the Data Protection Act 2018 replace the UK Data Protection Act 1998 and the EU Directive 95/46/EC.

-Importantly, the GDPR will apply fully in the UK from 25 May 2018.
-The government has confirmed that the UK’s decision to leave the EU will not affect the commencement of the GDPR; the Data Protection Act 2018 confirms this.
+Importantly, the GDPR regulations have applied in the UK since 25 May 2018.
+The government has confirmed that the UK’s decision to leave the EU will not affect the need to be GDPR compliant; the UK Data Protection Act 2018 confirms this.

 In simple terms, GDPR aims to protect the personal data of any EU citizen from breaches of security or loss by any organisation that controls and/or processes personal data.
 That includes any business that offers goods or services to EU citizens – even if they are free – or any organisation that monitors the behaviour of EU citizens (eg tracking or profiling).